jxnl/blog/docs/systematically-improve-your-rag.md

 ![RAG Playbook Course](writing/posts/img/course-review.png)

+This is for professionals who are serious about building production-ready RAG systems.

 ## Why now?

 - RAG is a new field, creating a level playing field for all learners